 Buyers of certificates must be diligent and understand the inherent risks associated with various instruments.
 Just because a project falls under a government-approved compliance scheme does not automatically translate to a positive climate impact.
 Both compliance and VCM participants must prioritize robust methodologies, transparent monitoring, and a commitment to using the latest scientific data.

-For voluntary buyers, the UER scandal exposes the need for rigorous due diligence in carbon credit selection.
+For buyers in the VCM, the UER scandal exposes the need for rigorous due diligence in carbon credit selection.
 CEEZER's white paper on carbon credit risk assessment emphasizes the importance of data-driven decision-making in the VCM to align with a company's sustainability strategy and risk appetite.

 The UER scandal further underscores the dangers of projects relying on counterfactuals and assumptions, especially those using outdated methodologies and inadequate monitoring, reporting, and verification (MRV).
 Similar to avoidance credits in the VCM, UERs depend on establishing a baseline scenario (a hypothetical situation without the project) to calculate emission reductions.
 While excellent projects in this category exist, such methodologies are inherently complex and prone to errors.